julienchastang/cdmrepl/README.md

 # cdmrepl

-A Clojure library designed to ... well, that part is up to you.
+A REPL into netcdf-java

 ## Usage

-FIXME
+See examples directory.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Unidata

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.